 Helsinki doesn’t often appear on travelers’ bucket lists.
-Even those who dream of exploring Scandinavia usually defer to Norway’s fjords or Sweden’s cities, but Finland’s capital is a destination in itself — and one that’s on the rise.
+Even those who dream of exploring Scandinavia usually defer to Norway’s fjords or Sweden’s metropolises, but Finland’s capital is a destination in and of itself, and it’s also a travel spot on the rise.

 With that in mind, here’s what you need to know about the city deemed “the Daughter of the Baltic” — and why you should visit the next chance you get.